-I recently heard a new one that I liked a lot: a gossip of women.
+I recently heard a new one I liked a lot:

 A little sexist, I know, but there’s research to suggest that women who gossip are happier and healthier than their more discreet counterparts, so the descriptor is not entirely unfounded.